Categories

 Let’s talk about cemeteries.

-The first Christmas, after my marriage was all but over, I finally decided to go visit my parents.
+The first Christmas after my marriage was basically over, I finally decided to go visit my parents’ graves.

-After my penance, I came across a small gravestone, a child, whose last name was the same as a bar I went to once or twice off route thirty-six.
-I placed the blanket below his name and asked him to tell my parents I was here.
+After my frozen penance, I came across a small gravestone, a child.
+The child’s last name was the same as a bar I went to once or twice on Route 36.

 “Well,” I said, “I guess Mom has something to add.”